carlosrodlop/carlosrodlop-docs/cloudbees/CBCI-Admin.md

   - [Configure Agents](https://www.jenkins.io/doc/book/managing/nodes/#managing-nodes) to perform your builds (🍬 check [best practices](https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/best-practices/remoting-best-practices)
     - Jenkins supports different types of OS (Windows, Linux and MacOS) and deployments [Static Agents](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/agents#static-agents) vs Cloud [Kubernetes Plugin](https://plugins.jenkins.io/kubernetes/))
   - Integrate with an Artifact Registry like [Artifactory](https://plugins.jenkins.io/artifactory/) to store artifacts (build outcome) for Continuos Delivery or Release Orchestration
-    - ⚠️ For intermediate artifacts to be used by others Jenkins builds (e.g. [archiveArtifacts](https://www.jenkins.io/doc/pipeline/steps/core/#archiveartifacts-archive-the-artifacts)), do not use `$JENKINS_HOME` but S3 compatible storage like [Artifact Manager on S3](https://plugins.jenkins.io/artifact-manager-s3/)
+    - ⚠️ For intermediate artifacts to be used by other Jenkins builds (e.g. [archiveArtifacts](https://www.jenkins.io/doc/pipeline/steps/core/#archiveartifacts-archive-the-artifacts)), do not use `$JENKINS_HOME` but S3 compatible storage like [Artifact Manager on S3](https://plugins.jenkins.io/artifact-manager-s3/)
 - Housekeeping: [Configure Global Build Discarders](https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/best-practices/deleting-old-builds-best-strategy-for-cleanup-and-disk-space-management#_resolution) helps to reduce the **disk space** consumption on build data for jobs ([🎥 How to Clean up Old Jenkins Builds](https://www.youtube.com/watch?v=_Z7BlaTTGlo))
-  - 🍬 Build data consume more Disk space and has higher IO rates that the rest of the elements outside the `$JENKINS_HOME`.
-Why do not place it a more appropiate disk according to its requirements outside the `$JENKINS_HOME` thanks to [jenkins.model.Jenkins.buildsDir](https://www.jenkins.io/doc/book/managing/system-properties/#jenkins-model-jenkins-buildsdir)?
+  - 🍬 Build data consumes more Disk space and has higher IO rates that rest of the elements outside the `$JENKINS_HOME`.
+Why do not place it on a more appropriate disk according to its requirements outside the `$JENKINS_HOME` thanks to [jenkins.model.Jenkins.buildsDir](https://www.jenkins.io/doc/book/managing/system-properties/#jenkins-model-jenkins-buildsdir)?

 ### Jenkins: Administration